British Journal of Medical and Health Research · Scientific Writing Guide

 Hanif M, Batool S. Validation of uterine artery Doppler in predicting intra-uterine growth restriction among pregnant women with pre-existing hypertension.
 British Journal of Medical and Health Research.
 2020;7(11):31–38.

 Its structured and concise format makes referencing simple and improves the readability of research manuscripts.
-When used correctly, Vancouver referencing enhances the clarity, organization, and professionalism of a research paper, increasing its chances of acceptance in peer-reviewed journals.
+Vancouver referencing enhances the clarity, organization, and professionalism of a research paper.

 Best suited for: Clinical trials, biomedical research, and life sciences publications.